 Clubs Signing Authorities must submit a completed Purchase Order form with a minimum of two signatures, date required, and a formal event invoice, a minimum of ten (1) business days priors to the required pick-up date;

-An Invoice must include: a unique invoice number, company’s name and contact, item and price breakdown, clearly separated and stated tax amount, the club name with the MSU prefix.
+An Invoice must include: a unique invoice number, company’s name and contact, item and price breakdown, clearly separated and stated tax amount, the Club name with the MSU prefix.

 The Clubs Accounting & Accounts Receivables Clerk will determine if the cheque will be mailed directly to the vendor or is to be picked up at the MSU Accounting Office by authorized personnel prior to the event.